limbernie/limbernie.github.io/_posts/2018-02-02-g0rmint-walkthrough.md

   6183823                     181 files
 ```

 Sweet.
-The archive appeared to be the backup of the site.
+The archive appears to be the backup of the site.

 ### Resetting Password

 Suffice to say, the most obvious thing to try would be to look at `db.sql` for the admin credential.
-Too bad the credential (`demo@example.com:demo`) did not work.
+Too bad the credential (`demo@example.com:demo`) isn't the correct one.

 ![db.sql](/assets/images/posts/g0rmint-walkthrough/g0rmint-16.png)